Questions Worth Asking – An Interactive Forum

-Each month, Philanthropy University invite an interesting guest speaker from the development sector to join a handful of Philanthropy University learners to field pre-collected questions collected from its thousands of learners.
+Questions Worth Asking (QWA) is the signature online community program hosted by Philanthropy University.
+Each month, we invite an interesting guest speaker from the development sector to join a handful of Philanthropy University learners to field pre-collected questions collected from its thousands of learners.
 “Questions Worth Asking” Q&As is held on Google Hangouts and live broadcasted to YouTube with the intent to have them serve as a resource for connecting, sharing knowledge, collaborating, and inspiring.

 There is a lot of work that goes into setting up an interactive session of this nature.
 Reversed engineered, three weeks prior to the main event, a mass email campaign will be sent out to learners highlighting the next guest speaker and his/ her background.
 The learners are given two weeks window to respond with their questions to s/he and to let us know their availability to be featured on air.
 Once all these questions are compiled, the best questions related to the guest’s expertise and ability to speak would be filtered and shared with the guest.